Minnesota Legislative History - Step by Step

 - The minutes may indicate that the bill was based on legislation passed in another state, leading to further avenues for research.

 - Check Minnesota Statutes Annotated (West Publishing) for references to law review articles or case law written on the relevant section of the statutes.

-- Consult issues of Session Weekly (1995-present) from the Minnesota House of Representatives or Senate Briefly (1995-2009) from the Minnesota Senate for the year you are researching.
-Both publications summarize their respective committees' discussions and floor actions on a weekly basis during Session.
-Issues from 1985 to the present are available at the Minnesota Legislative Reference Library.
+- Consult issues of Session Weekly (1984-2012) or Session Daily (2004-present) from the Minnesota House of Representatives or Senate Briefly (1985-2009) from the Minnesota Senate for the year you are researching.
+Both publications summarize their respective committees' discussions and floor actions on a weekly basis during the legislative session.
+Issues from 1984 to the present are also available at the Minnesota Legislative Reference Library.

 - Consult news coverage from the year you are researching.
 The Minnesota Historical Society retains copies of all Minnesota newspapers.
 The Legislative Reference Library has extensive news clipping files from 1969 to the present, by topic and by legislative district.

 - Check any personal papers that may have been donated to the Minnesota Historical Society from the individuals and groups involved/interested in the legislation.

 - Be certain you are researching the correct year.
 The legislature sometimes moves language from one section of statutes to another section.
 It is possible that the language you are researching, or similar language, may have existed previously in a different section of Minnesota Statutes.